pfdubois/BridgeBidding/source/Glossary.rst

    runout
       A method of escaping from a penalty double, such as a double of a 1N opener.

+   seat
+      Your position with respect to the Dealer or the opener.
+For example, the Dealer is in first seat, and his partner is in third seat.

    semi-balanced
       A hand with a 5-4-2-2 or 6-3-2-2 shape, the longest being a minor.